 By presenting opportunities for growth by way of engaging activities, you can pique a youth's interest in a

 STEM subject.
-Just think: Your hands-on involvement could inspire youth to develop a lifelong hobby,
+Just think: Your hands-on involvement could inspire youth to develop a lifelong hobby, pursue

 Things to Remember:

 - STEM is fun!
 STEM-related activities and Nova awards are designed to be fun.
-We want to build
+We want to build confidence

 - Be safe!
-All experiments or projects should be conducted using the highest level of safety protocol
+All experiments or projects should be conducted using the highest level of safety protocol and

-and should always be under the supervision of a qualified, responsible adult.
+should always be under the supervision of a qualified, responsible adult.

 - Encourage youth.
-The goal is to encourage youth to stretch and grow, yet not frustrate them or turn
+The goal is to encourage youth to stretch and grow, yet not frustrate them or turn them

-requirements for each age group, but you will be the one assessing your youth's readiness.
+each age group, but you will be the one assessing your youth's readiness.